 What counts as East of England?

 We accept applications from any resident of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk or Suffolk.
-If you are not based in the East of England, please visit the TLC Free Reads site to find details of the TL ACE Free Reads scheme running in your area.
+If you are not based in the East of England, please visit the TLC Free Reads site to find details for your Regional Literature Development Agency.